LASER3284/contracalc-rs/README.md

 # ContraCalc
-### Inspired by FRC Team 3284
+### Created by FRC Team 3284
-ContraCalc is a program meant to calculate teh Center-to-Center spacing of pulleys with a contrabelt (aka, twisted belt).
+ContraCalc is a program meant to calculate the Center-to-Center spacing of pulleys with a contrabelt (aka, twisted belt).
 Currently, not all features are properly implemented.